xyzlast/spring-common-data-config/README.md

 * add package name that has entities.
 * add properties file included username, password, dialect, driverName, minConnection and maxConnection.
 * add @EnableOrm annotation to your domain java configuration.
-* if you want to @EnableCaching spring annotation, please extends your configuration class from AbstractEhCacheConfigurer
+* if you want to @EnableCaching spring annotation, please import EhCacheConfigurer ** this class use shared cache manager for Hibernate 2nd cache & Spring @EnableCache.

 ### Test